ziadelnaggar01/NeoJackaroo/README.md

 ## 📝 Overview
 NeoJackaroo is a Java-based board game where players compete against computer-controlled opponents using a customized ruleset.
 The game follows Object-Oriented Programming (OOP) principles and features structured gameplay mechanics.

-🚧 Status: This game is currently under development and is not playable yet. 🚧
+🚧 Status: This game is now **complete** and includes custom-designed visuals, sound effects, animations, and innovative rule sets.

 ## 🎮 Features
 - Computer-controlled opponents